 Obtaining a 100% universally accessible VFH fleet is attainable.
-Regulatory changes and providing incentive-based options have provided opportunities toward a more fully accessible VFH fleet.
+Regulatory changes and providing incentivebased options have provided opportunities toward a more fully accessible VFH fleet.

-The Committee recommends the following: 12
+The Committee recommends the following:

-- 1. Require all private and public VHF operators to provide meaningful WAV service in the District.
+- Require all private and public VHF operators to provide meaningful WAV service in the District.
 There should be a percentage requirement of WAVs provided and made available by private VFH.
 Private VFH are not required to have WAVs.
 The DC Council should consider limiting the number of available private VFH to ensure a competitive market, and provide more WAVs in the District to meet the increased demand and needs of passengers who use wheelchairs. - 2.
-Release an equal number of Accessible H- Tags to replace VFH removed from the street due to non-compliance with the DC Taxicab Service Improvement Amendment Act of 2012 (DC Taxicab Act).
-At least 3 public VFH companies have ceased operation due to their inability to set aside 6% of its fleet to wheelchair-accessible taxis in accordance with the DC Taxicab Act.
-The 2014 Taxi Study released by DCTC cited the need for 6,141 public VFH in the District.
-While the numbers of public VFH do not meet demand, an equal number of accessible H-Tags should be released to replace tags turned in when a company ceases operations.
+Release an equal number of Accessible H- Tags to replace VFH removed from the street due to noncompliance with the DC Taxicab Service Improvement Amendment Act of 2012 (DC Taxicab Act).

-11 The SFMTA Taxis and Accessible Services Division (TAS) presented on the status of the taxi industry to the SFMTA Board. ("Taxis and Accessible Services Division: Status of Taxi Industry," September 16, 2014).
+&lt;sup>11 The SFMTA Taxis and Accessible Services Division (TAS) presented on the status of the taxi industry to the SFMTA Board. ("Taxis and Accessible Services Division: Status of Taxi Industry," September 16, 2014).
 The TAS stated that from 2013-2014 wheelchair trips declined and ramp (ie, wheelchair accessible) medallions had been turned in.
 TAS attributed the decline to the impact of the TNCs provision of service in the area and a misaligned regulatory framework.
 Refer to Section C, Table 2 above for details on how TAS has worked to maintain accessible service

-12 The Committee discussed, but did not agree on a recommendation to exempt passengers requiring a WAV from paying the \$2 digital dispatch fee currently applied.
+&lt;sup>12 The Committee discussed, but did not agree on a recommendation to exempt passengers requiring a WAV from paying the \$2 digital dispatch fee currently applied.
 DCTC fare regulations require an extra \$2 fee for passengers who call to request a taxi.
 With limited numbers of WAV in the District, the majority of customers requiring a WAV must call to access service.